New submission deadline 22nd April, 2020

 Accepted submissions will be presented in two tracks running in parallel at the conference.
 All presentations should be no longer than 15 minutes and will be followed by a maximum of 3-minute discussions.

-Accepted submissions will be published as conference proceedings in an open access still to be confirmed., online-only, section of a regular issue of the Bioinformatics journal with an electronic version distributed to conference delegates.
-The proceedings will be available online approximately one month prior to the conference opening.
+Accepted submissions will be published as conference proceedings in an open access , online-only, section of a regular issue of the Bioinformatics journal with an electronic version distributed to conference delegates.
+The proceedings will be available online by the conference opening.

-Publication of the proceedings as an online part of a journal still to be confirmed will result in fully citable articles, indexed by Medline and ISI.
-See the conference proceedings for ECCB 2018 for an example of a previous ECCB online-only publication.
+Publication of the proceedings as an online part of the Bioinformatics journal will result in fully citable articles, indexed by Medline and ISI.
+See the conference proceedings for ECCB 2018 for an example of a previous ECCB online-only publication by Oxford University Press.

 Taken together, the ultimate goal of the Proceeding Track is to attract exciting and ground-breaking computational developments that will both contribute to the success of the conference and to the impact the meeting has on advancing computational biology and bioinformatics.